lil-id/technical-interviews/influencer analytics/README.md

 Support 1000+ records
 ```

-#### Adding your comment on the code with to mark bugs and their solutions.
+#### Add your comment on the code to mark bugs and write your solutions explanation.